OHI-Science/ohi-science.github.io/pages/create_regions.md

 * Create a global base layer extending the finest GADM subdivision and desktop functions to operate on this layer, which will greatly reduce the processing time (by removing the Create Thiessen Polygons step).
 * Create a web service for extraction of any country and subdivision buffer offshore or inshore.
 * Create a custom [Albers Equal Area](http://resources.arcgis.com/en/help/main/10.2/index.html#//003r0000001n000000) projection assigning the parallels to 1/6th of the EEZ extent to minimize distortion (a la [project_optimal_albers.py](http://code.env.duke.edu/projects/mget/attachment/ticket/231/project_optimal_albers.py)).
-* generate [TopoJSON](https://github.com/mbostock/topojson) for display in the OHI Toolbox mapping interface which minimizes the storage size (by removal of redundant vertices of polygon shared borders).
+* generate [TopoJSON](https://github.com/mbostock/topojson) for display in the OHI Toolbox mapping interface which minimizes the storage size by removal of redundant vertices of polygon shared borders.
+(Bonus: [Github interactive map rendering](http://blog.thematicmapping.org/2013/06/converting-shapefiles-to-topojson.html).)